 Can Diabetic Patients Observe Fasting In Ramadan?

 The issue of diabetes has taken its toll on a global scale.
 Thus, this question becomes all too important for the fasting patients.
 Through adopting apt measures and following guidelines carefully, even a diabetic patient is able to observe their fasts healthily.

 Physical Effects That Confront Fasting Individuals In Ramadan

 Ramadan fast entails complete abstinence from all eatables and liquids stretched out to several hours.
 In some parts of the world, each fasting day may extend up to 18 hours.
 Under these circumstances, even a medically fit person might find their patience being tried substantially.
 The ones observing the Ramadan fasts with some sort of prior physical debility usually find it difficult to cope with their wellness conditions.
 The stringent Ramadan schedule makes the body deficient in essential nutrients and water, turning the faithful dizzy and worn out.

 Eating Healthy In Ramadan: Losing Excess Body Mass For Good!

 Related reading: 10 Pakistani Ramadan Foods That Are Absolute Heaven On Earth!

 Can A Diabetic Person Keep Fast?

 Diabetes may turn into a serious issue if it goes unchecked during Ramadan fasting.
 During extended hours of starvation and dehydration, the blood glucose levels may rise or drop sharply, calling for emergency steps.
-Patients on insulin should take special precaution while they keep fast.
-Via taking good care of their medications and diet, a diabetic person can avail the blessings of Ramadan.
+Patients on insulin should take special precautions while they keep fast.
+Via taking good care of their medications and diet, diabetic people can avail the blessings of Ramadan.

 Body Reaction To Ramadan Fasting